Family Law Lawyer & Divorce Attorney

 Annulment is used to dissolve a marriage that was obtained through fraud or force, or which was never legally allowed to take place (such as if your spouse was already married to another person).
 An annulment makes it as though the marriage never happened.

-Eggert & Assocites Can Help with Your Divorce
+Eggert & Associates Can Help with Your Divorce

 Chris Eggert of Eggert & Associates has been handling divorce cases for nearly twenty years on the mainland, and in 2014 opened his office in Kona, Hawaii.
 As a divorce attorney, Chris provides excellent personal service and attention to detail.
-Whether you are considering a divorce or are in the process if getting a divorce, contact Chris Eggert of Eggert & Associates now to discuss your case.
+Whether you are considering a divorce or are in the process of getting a divorce, contact us today to discuss your case.